zidni-bwi/Tire-Identifier/README.md

 # Tire-Identifier
-Image Processing from android device using python kivy
+An Image Processing App build for android device using python kivy